International Arbitration Global Reach

 We differentiate ourselves through our business-centric approach, technical knowhow, specialized disciplines, and strong track record of success.
 Our practice strength in international arbitration mirrors the depth of our global practice offerings, making us particularly strong in the areas of construction and infrastructure, energy, intellectual property, and complex commercial disputes.
 Our multi-disciplinary, multi-lingual attorneys have been involved in some of the most complex and technically challenging disputes in the world.

 We recognize that international dispute resolution begins at the transactional phase.
 Our attorneys are adept at effectively structuring and customizing disputes clauses to help maximize the chances for neutral, efficient, and enforceable dispute resolution proceedings.
-Our focus is helping clients to identify and achieve their strategic objectives, whether those objectives are best served by arbitration, mediation, settlement, or other form of alternative dispute resolution.
+Our focus is helping clients to identify and achieve their strategic objectives, whether those objectives are best served by arbitration, mediation, settlement, or another form of alternative dispute resolution.

 Victory in International Arbitration Related to Design, Construction, and Supply of Cement Plant: Represented an international engineering, construction, and services/supply corporation in an International Chamber of Commerce (“ICC”) arbitration in Canada involving approximately $75 million in claims arising out of the design, construction, and supply of a new cement plant.
 While helping the client obtain a multi-million dollar recovery for design, supply, and services provided to the Owner, we successfully defeated the Owner’s foundational claims of alleged latent defects, which resulted in a complete defense award on all associated damages, including claims of lost profits exceeding $35 million and additional associated multi-million dollar claims.
 Due to COVID-19 pandemic restrictions, the arbitration proceedings were conducted virtually.